ni/instrumentstudio-plugins/csharp/docs/Creating A CSharp Plugin.md

 ## Get the .NET SDK

-You will need the .NET SDK and its command-line features in order to create the C# project for the plugin.
+You will need the .NET SDK and its command-line features in order to create the C# project for the plug-in.
 Install the latest Microsoft .NET 6.0 SDK from [this location](https://dotnet.microsoft.com/en-us/download).

 ## Create a C# Solution and Project

-### Create a folder and a solution to contain your plugin
+### Create a Folder and a Solution to contain your Plug-In

 For this tutorial, we'll use **c:\myplugin** for this folder.
 From the command-line in **c:\myplugin**, run this command to create a solution

 `dotnet new sln`

-### Create a WPF library for the plugin
+### Create a WPF Library for the Plug-In

 `dotnet new wpflib`

-### Add the plugin library to the solution
+### Add the Plug-In Library to the Solution

 `dotnet sln add .\myplugin.csproj`

-Run `dotnet build` to ensure the plugin project is buildable at this point.
+Run `dotnet build` to ensure the plug-in project is buildable at this point.

 ## Add Project References